trishume/sympy-wiki-with-svn/GSoC-2011-Application-Pavel-Fedotov:-Multivariate-polynomials-and-factorization.md

 The objective of the project is significantly acceleration of calculations for sparse multivariate polynomials and extension of multivariate polynomials capabilities in SymPy.

-Support for polynomials was significantly improved over the past year.
+Support for polynomials was significantly improved in SymPy over the past year.
 Most notably Wang's multivariate factorization EEZ algorithm [EEZ-Wang] was implemented.
 At this stage it looks naturally to implement EEZ-GCD algorithm [EEZ-GCD] which can improve computation of GCDs of sparse multivariate polynomials over integers and rationals (current implementations for computing GCDs are based on subresultants approach and Gröbner bases).

-It would be also useful to implement coefficient prediction sub-algorithm of EEZ for iterations 2..n [Wang] (supposed to give huge speed ups for large sparse polynomials).
+It would be also useful to implement coefficient prediction sub-algorithm of EEZ for iterations 2..n [EEZ-Wang] (supposed to give huge speed ups for large sparse polynomials).

 The next step is implementing algorithms for polynomial arithmetics based on heaps [Monagan, Monagan2].
-Experimental data reveals that this is currently the best approach to compute with sparse polynomials in many variables (which is actually the most important case when computing with polynomials) [Monagan3].
+Experimental data reveals that this is currently the best approach to compute with sparse polynomials in many variables (which is actually the most important case when computing with polynomials) [Monagan3][Paprocki].
 Such approach implies using of distributed multivariate polynomials internal representation along with current recursive dense representation.

 I see further development in implementing efficient multivariate factorization over finite fields [Bernardin].

 Next steps may be aimed on support of non-commutative polynomials [Cohen].

 Majority of ideas was derived from Mateusz Paprocki [Paprocki].